cosmos/cosmos-sdk/docs/gaia/gaiacli.md

 gaiacli query staking redelegation <delegator_addr> <src_val_addr> <dst_val_addr>
 ```

-Or if you want to check all your current unbonding-delegations with disctinct validators:
+Or if you want to check all your current unbonding-delegations with distinct validators:

 ```bash
 gaiacli query staking redelegations <account_cosmos>